 What The Lifting Of The Thailand Kratom Ban Means For Americans

 Given the FDA’s push for a US kratom ban, any positive Kratom news is welcome.
 Kratom advocates can now point to Thailand as an example of responsible legislators listening to their constituents.

 Remember that the changes to both the public perception in Thailand and the laws surrounding Kratom did not happen on their own.
-The Thailand Kratom ban ended because people stood up for their rights and made sure their voices were heard.
+The Thai Kratom ban ended because people stood up for their rights and made sure their voices were heard.
 People just like you.

 Stay Informed And Be Active

 If you want to help keep access to Thai Kratom safe and legal, now is the time to act.

 Supporting organizations such as the American Kratom Association is one of the most powerful forms of advocacy you can take to protect legal kratom.
 State and local AKA chapters around the country are working to coordinate legislative action events meant to bring visibility to the public and influence your representatives by encouraging them to stand up for your rights and reject any future kratom ban.